 My break in ceramics is rather non-traditional.
 I studied Biochemistry at university, with dabbling in painting and illustration on the side.
 During my PhD, I was looking at three-dimensional molecules – enamoured by the visual aspect of biology with an array of storylines.
-It compelled me to find a medium that would allow me to translate those storylines in 3D.
+It compelled me to find a medium that would allow me to translate those storylines into 3D.
 In the time of 3D printers, I wanted to find something more intuitive.
-After looking at different options, I heard about Turning Earth through a friend and took up a short-course for beginners to learn ceramics (credit to Lily Pearmain and Bisila Noha).
-From there on, I devoted some time to establish a research & development approach to making ceramics.
+After looking at different options, I heard about Turning Earth through a friend and took up a short course for beginners to learn ceramics (credit to Lily Pearmain and Bisila Noha).
+From there on, I devoted some time to establishing a research & development approach to making ceramics.
 Almost two years to be exact.
 I also wanted to delve a little deeper into the relationship between a piece of ceramic and the visual experience it brings.
 You see, the field of ceramics is so vast and versatile that you can spend a lifetime getting to the nitty gritty of the various ways you can work in clay.
-Eventually there came a time where I found my happy place (sculptures and vessels), which then allowed me to work on developing projects to this day, using clay.
+Eventually, there came a time when I found my happy place (sculptures and vessels), which then allowed me to work on developing projects to this day, using clay.

 “My main source of inspiration is biology - I admire how nature makes it all look so seamless and simple, yet deep inside there is so much happening - simple forms, with intricate mechanics and dynamism inside.
 This philosophy is what I aim to achieve in my own work.”

 You mentioned that your day job is biomedical research - can you tell us a bit about what that involves and how this affects your creative work?